abdoul7/campus-kiosk-system/README.md

 already wired to their kiosk actions.
 - A `Makefile` to build everything together

+## My Contribution

+I developed the Food Court Layout module using a general tree implemented with first-child and next-sibling pointers.
+The module supports location insertion, traversal, searching, route finding, edge-case handling and benchmark testing.

 `main.cpp` already calls every module's public methods through the